Iowa Court Records

 Fax: (319) 286–2280

 Public Access to Court Electronic Records (PACER) Service Center provides online access to bankruptcy records.
 Documents available on PACER are cases filed after December 1, 2003, and have been closed for over one year.
-For further inquiries, call 1–800–676–6856.
+For further inquiries, call (800) 676–6856.

 How do I Find Out if My Bankruptcy Case is Closed in Iowa?

 Inquiries about the current status of a bankruptcy case in Iowa are made by request on PACER or by a comparative evaluation of credit reports.
-To receive a free annual credit report, interested parties can download and fill the Annual Credit Report Request Form, then mail the completed form to:
+To receive a free annual credit report, interested parties can download and fill out the Annual Credit Report Request Form, then mail the completed form to:

 Annual Credit Report Request Service

-P. O. Box 105281
+P.O.
+Box 105281

 Atlanta, GA 30348–5281

-Starting in 2020 through 2026, everyone in the U.S. (including those that have filed for bankruptcy) can get six free credit reports yearly.
+Starting in 2020 through 2026, everyone in the U.S. (including those who have filed for bankruptcy) can get six free credit reports yearly.
 The opportunity is in addition to the three free annual reports from the approved agencies.
-The state created these reports to help those who have filed for bankruptcy to monitor credit status consistently and seek appropriate modifications when issues arise.
+The state created these reports to help those who have filed for bankruptcy to monitor their credit status consistently and seek appropriate modifications when issues arise.
 Cases closed for over a year are not available on PACER and can serve as a confirmatory tool.

 Can a Bankruptcy be Expunged in Iowa?